 Do wasps make honey?
-Many people have the basic notion that the major difference between a honey bee from a wasp is that bees make honey while wasps do not.
+Many people have the basic notion that the major difference between a honey bee and a wasp is that bees make honey while wasps do not.

 However, this is not entirely correct.